-The Government's 25-year plan to improve the environment highlights tackling fly-tipping and waste crime as a priority.
-It is estimated that waste crime cost local authorities nearly £60m in 2016/17.
+The Government's 25-year plan to improve the environment highlights tackling flytipping and waste crime as a priority.
+In 2016/17 the cost of just clearing fly tipped waste in Broadland and South Norfolk was over £55,000.

 To protect the local environment and public health and wellbeing by implementing a balanced approach of engagement, education and enforcement.